All departures are on sale through June 26!

 From Santo Stefano di Sessanio to Barisciano

 After exploring the picturesque corners of Santo Stefano di Sessanio (1251 m), we continue with the fourth stage of the Cammino del Gran Sasso, a mainly downhill route that will take us from Santo Stefano di Sessanio at 1251 m to Barisciano at 940 m.
-Today's guided trek in Abruzzo offers breathtaking views, particularly near the Piana delle Locce where we can admire the ancient locce, caves carved into the rock by Cistercian monks.
+Today's guided trek in Abruzzo offers breathtaking views, particularly near the Piana delle Locce, where we can admire the ancient locce, caves carved into the rock by Cistercian monks.

 Fifth day